Curriculum Learning for LLM Pretraining: An Analysis of Learning Dynamics: Abstract

 \section{Abstract}

-Curriculum learning changes the order of pretraining data, but it remains unclear whether it changes the learning trajectory or mainly reorders exposure over a fixed trajectory.
-We train Pythia models (14M--410M parameters) for 300B tokens under three linguistically motivated curricula---Age-of-Acquisition, word frequency, and Verb Variation (VV)---and compare each against Random ordering; at 1B parameters we compare Random and VV.
-Across orderings, training follows a shared sequence of latent phases, while curricula mainly change within-phase data exposure.
-In smaller models (up to 160M parameters), Random ordering exhibits higher gradient noise and stronger late-training output-head spectral saturation, alongside lower final accuracy; curricula reduce both effects at matched compute.
-At larger scales, saturation differences are smaller and curriculum gains shrink.
-We formalize the link between difficulty pacing and optimization stability in an idealized analysis based on gradient-variance control, and our results point to a practical takeaway: curricula help by stabilizing within-phase optimization rather than by creating new phases.\footnote{Code, data, and checkpoints will be made available.}
+Curriculum learning changes the order of pretraining data, but it remains unclear how ordering changes the learning dynamics.
+We pretrain models from 14M to 1B parameters for 300B tokens under three linguistically motivated curricula---Age-of-Acquisition, word frequency, and Verb Variation (VV)---and compare each against Random ordering.
+We analyze latent training phases, gradient noise scale (GNS), and the singular-value structure of the output head.
+We find that training follows a shared sequence of latent phases, while curricula mainly change time spent in each phase.
+Random ordering yields higher GNS at 14M--70M and late singular-entropy spikes up to 160M, consistent with noisier gradients and output-head saturation.
+A reverse-order VV control shows that direction matters: descending order loses much of the accuracy advantage of the ascending curriculum.
+At larger scales, these stability differences are smaller.
+These results indicate that the curricula studied here are associated with more stable within-phase training in smaller models rather than with the creation of new phases.